computationalcognitivescience/lovelace/content/_part_ii/proofs.md

 ## Direct proof

 A direct proof consists of building an argument with a particular structure, namely a sequence of statements that themselves are either axiomatic (foundational), assumed to be true, or follow logically from an earlier statement.
 The final statement in this sequence is the statement we want to prove to be true.
 In a sense, a proof by illustration is a strategy that can be used in a direct proof.
 Let's make the second proof in the Introduction a bit more formal.
 In the proof sketch we implicitly assumed formal definition of sorting, we assumed the illustration list, then we showed that the conclusion must follow from the definition and the illustration.
-More formally, this could be written as the following sequence of statements:
+We can structure this as the following sequence of statements{% sidenote 'sn-id-narrative' 'We use the list structure here for pedagogical reasons, to convey the structure of a direct proof.
+In practise, formal proofs are more often written in narrative form, ideally supported with figures and examples.' %}:

 (1) **Assume:** <span style="font-variant:small-caps;">Sorting (formal)</span>;<br/>
 (2) **Assume:** $$L=\langle 6,3,1,3\rangle$$;<br/>